-According to this classification scheme, Sasolburg and Secunda are both classified as urban, whereas Ekandustria is classified as rural.
+According to this classification scheme, Sasolburg is classified as urban.

 2 MODELLING PROCEDURES

 2.1 Competencies for Performing Air Dispersion Modelling

 All modelling tasks will be performed by competent personnel.
 These personnel would include at least one principal to manage and direct the project as well as to verify the modelling results.
 The latter function requires a thorough knowledge of both the meteorological parameters that influence the atmospheric dispersion processes and the atmospheric chemical transformations the some pollutants may undergo during the dispersion process.
 The principal investigator will have a minimum of 10 years' experience in atmospheric dispersion modelling and its application to real-life simulations.